 Stopping the vicious circle is not easy.
 But it is possible.
 Here are a first few steps for you to consider:

-1) Sit up and take notice of your symptoms – instead of pushing them away.
-As you know the cover up job won’t last, try to note down what symptoms you are experiencing and when (what time of day) and how you are feeling at that time.
+Be your own private detective and try to note down what symptoms you are experiencing and when (what time of day) and how you are feeling at that time.
 You may be able to notice patterns forming.
-Not just in relation to what you eat but of different events in your day, maybe conversations, situations
+Not just in relation to what you eat but of different events in your day, maybe conversations, situations.

-4) Try to become aware of what you’re doing that makes IBS worse, or better.
-This knowledge will be very useful to you.
+4) Try to become aware of what you’re doing that makes IBS worse, or better

-5) Know that doing any of this will help you towards your goal.
+5) Know that doing any of this will help you towards breaking the IBS vicious circle

 Don’t have time?
 Don’t feel up to it?